In Class With… Skye Blackburn-Lang

 Submit Entry via email to [email protected] – include School Name; Teacher Name; Year Level; Subject Area; School Address

-The accompanying teachers notes allow you to guide students on a deeper exploration of Georgia’s journey and how she became a STEM superstar.
+The accompanying teacher resource allows you to guide students on a deeper exploration of Skye’s journey and how she became a STEM superstar.